JPitogo-ph/EmployeeDashboard-Backend-ASP-.NET/README.md

 3. **Configuration**
 - Please configure your connection string for MSSQL in appsettings.json
 - Run `dotnet ef database update` if on the .NET cli, or whatever equivalent command you need in order to run the migration and setup the database and table.
-- Please seed the employee table in the db using the employees.csv file in this repo.
+- Please seed the employee table in the db using the employees.csv file from the following gist: https://gist.github.com/kevin336/acbb2271e66c10a5b73aacf82ca82784.
 4. **Run the Project**
 `dotnet run`